Get a weekly dose of actionable career advice, insights, and resources to keep the business of YOU on track.

-Think of your thing: that is, the profession, spot on the corporate ladder, consulting niche that you operate in, or whatever it is that you get paid to do and that you’re making a name for.
-Now, can you think of someone in your same niche who has a gold star reputation?
-Who immediately comes to mind when you think of people doing your thing.
-Let’s deconstruct professional reputation.
+Think of your field: that is, the profession, spot on the corporate ladder, consulting niche that you operate in, or whatever it is that you get paid to do and that you’re making a name for.

 Professional Reputation requires Quality

-The perceived quality of your work as measured by some factor of success (profitable, innovative, impactful, etc.).
-To some extent, it’s a function of what you do.
-If your thing involves technical know how (skill, knowledge), or building things (evidenced by awesome products), or selling (sales results and happy customers), or running businesses (balance sheets, healthy organization, stock price, exits), the measurements are different.
+The measurements vary based on fields of work: technical know-how (skill, knowledge), building things (evidenced by excellent products), selling (sales results and happy customers), or running businesses (balance sheets, healthy organization, stock price, exits).

 How you’ve treated people